-Objectives: To protect the AONB, to conserve and enhance the Neighbourhood Development Plan area's countryside and open spaces and the wooded and rural character of Sonning Common village and its ecosystems and biodiversity.
+Objectives: To protect the AONB, to conserve and enhance the Neighbourhood Development Plan policies area's countryside and open spaces and the wooded and rural character of Sonning Common village and its ecosystems and biodiversity.

-Policy RENV1 - To support development which actively seeks to improve the connectivity of green infrastructure and enhance biodiversity.
+Policy RENV1 - Development proposals which seek to improve the connectivity of green infrastructure and enhance biodiversity will be supported.

-Policy RENV2 - Development proposals which do not have an unacceptable adverse impact on the locally valued landscape setting of the village and which deliver the key duties of conservation and enhancement of the special qualities of the AONB will be supported.
+Policy RENV2 - Development proposals which do not have an unacceptable adverse impact on the locally and nationally valued landscape setting of the village and which deliver the key duties of conservation and enhancement of the special qualities of the AONB will be supported.

 Policy RENV3 - Development proposals should avoid the unnecessary loss of mature and veteran trees, hedgerows, orchards or wildlife corridors.
-They should promote the preservation, restoration and re-creation of wildlife priority habitat and the protection and recovery of priority species.
-Biodiversity features should be incorporated in and around new developments wherever possible.
+Proposals which promote the preservation, restoration and re-creation of wildlife priority habitat and the protection and recovery of priority species will be supported.
+Biodiversity features should be incorporated in and around new developments wherever practicable.

-Policy RENV4 - New developments which include the provision of trees, shrubs and hedging in keeping with local character will be supported.
+Policy RENV4 - New developments which are in accordance with other development plan policies and which include the provision of trees, shrubs and hedging in keeping with local character will be supported.
 Development proposals should be appropriately landscaped.

-Policy RENV5 - New developments which demonstrate a commitment to mitigating climate change through energy and water efficiency, including use of renewable energy and adoption of sustainable drainage systems (SUDs) will be supported.
+Policy RENV5 - As appropriate to their scale, nature and location, new developments should mitigate climate change through energy and water efficiency and the use of renewable energy and the adoption of sustainable drainage systems.